-The Beatles’ US label, Capitol Records, released the album Beatles VI on this day.
+The Beatles’ US label, Capitol Records, released the album Beatles VI on 14 June 1965.

 It was the group’s sixth LP released by the label, not counting The Beatles’ Story documentary.
 Vee-Jay and United Artists Records had each released an album too, meaning that Beatles VI was the group’s ninth album to be released stateside.